atomfinger/resume/resume.md

  * Was responsible for the development of the core product
  * Worked closely with the business by planning and implementing new features
- * Team lead for the one development team
  * Worked closely with an outsourcing team in Vietnam

 Education